AMHaag/dinos-are-birds/README.md

 - **delete**: deletes this user from the table

 `./api/users/login`
-- **post**:takes a username and password, hashes the password and then checks if it matches. **!!!-this is currently incomplete and not functional-!!!**
+- **post**:takes a username and password, hashes the password and then checks if it matches.